zzulueta/mslearn-ai-agents/Instructions/06-build-multi-agent-solution.md

     from azure.identity import DefaultAzureCredential
     ```

-1. Locate the comment **Create the healer agent on the Azure AI agent service**, and add the following code to create an Azure AI Agent.
+1. Under the comment **Instructions for the primary agent**, enter the following code:

     ```python
+    # Instructions for the primary agent
+    triage_agent_instructions = """
+    Triage the given ticket.
+Use the connected tools to determine the ticket's priority, which team it should be assigned to, and how much effort it may take.
+    """
+    ```

+1. Locate the comment **Create the priority agent on the Azure AI agent service**, and add the following code to create an Azure AI Agent.

+    ```python
-    # Create the healer agent on the Azure AI agent service
+    # Create the priority agent on the Azure AI agent service
-    healer_agent = agents_client.create_agent(
+    priority_agent = agents_client.create_agent(
         model=model_deployment,
-        name=healer_agent_name,
-        instructions=healer_instructions
+        name=priority_agent_name,
+        instructions=priority_agent_instructions
     )
     ```

     This code creates the agent definition on your Azure AI agents client.

-1. Find the comment **Create a connected agent tool for the healer agent**, and add the following code:
+1. Find the comment **Create a connected agent tool for the priority agent**, and add the following code:

     ```python
-    # Create a connected agent tool for the healer agent
+    # Create a connected agent tool for the priority agent
-    healer_agent_tool = ConnectedAgentTool(
+    priority_agent_tool = ConnectedAgentTool(
-        id=healer_agent.id,
-        name=healer_agent_name,
-        description="Responsible for healing party members and addressing injuries."
+        id=priority_agent.id,
+        name=priority_agent_name,
+        description="Assess the priority of a ticket"
     )
     ```

-    Now let's create the other party member agents.
+    Now let's create the other triaging agents.

-1. Under the comment **Create the scout agent and connected tool**, and add the following code:
+1. Under the comment **Create the team agent and connected tool**, and add the following code:

     ```python
-    # Create the scout agent and connected tool
+    # Create the team agent and connected tool
-    scout_agent = agents_client.create_agent(
+    team_agent = agents_client.create_agent(
         model=model_deployment,
-        name=scout_agent_name,
-        instructions=scout_instructions
+        name=team_agent_name,
+        instructions=team_agent_instructions
     )
-    scout_agent_tool = ConnectedAgentTool(
+    team_agent_tool = ConnectedAgentTool(
-        id=scout_agent.id,
-        name=scout_agent_name,
-        description="Goes ahead of the main party to perform reconnaissance."
-    )
+        id=team_agent.id,
+        name=team_agent_name,
+        description="Determines which team should take the ticket" )
     ```

-1. Under the comment **Create the warrior agent and connected tool**, and add the following code:
+1. Under the comment **Create the effort agent and connected tool**, and add the following code:

     ```python
-    # Create the warrior agent and connected tool
+    # Create the effort agent and connected tool
-    warrior_agent = agents_client.create_agent(
+    effort_agent = agents_client.create_agent(
         model=model_deployment,
-        name=warrior_agent_name,
-        instructions=warrior_instructions
+        name=effort_agent_name,
+        instructions=effort_agent_instructions
     )
-    warrior_agent_tool = ConnectedAgentTool(
+    effort_agent_tool = ConnectedAgentTool(
-        id=warrior_agent.id,
-        name=warrior_agent_name,
-        description="Responds to combat or physical challenges."
-    )
+        id=effort_agent.id,
+        name=effort_agent_name,
+        description="Determines the effort required to complete the ticket" )
     ```